 Data from studies comparing mixed prime-boost regimes of COVID-19 vaccination (e.g. Oxford/AstraZeneca followed by Pfizer) have found this may increase the risk of side effects following the second vaccine.
-It is possible that by receiving a COVID-19 booster vaccine in this study which is different to your previous COVID-19 vaccines, this might increase the side effects following vaccination.
+It is possible that by receiving a COVID-19 booster vaccine in this study which is different to your original prime-boost regime, this might increase the side effects following vaccination.